Before terminating

 EXPORT must be selected.
 When the selected Grid Code applies to a region

-that requires UL 1741 PCS, such as California UL 1741 SA, the default setting is PV ONLY EXPORT.
-In the
+that requires UL 1741 PCS, such as California UL 1741 SA, the default setting is

-locally hosted Configuration Interface it is possible to further restrict the system
+locally hosted Configuration Interface it is possible to further restrict the

-to NO SITE EXPORT; however
+system to NO SITE EXPORT;

-once set, it is not possible to change back to PV ONLY EXPORT.
+however once set, it is not possible to change back to PV ONLY EXPORT.
 It is not

 possible to configure the system to allow BATTERY EXPORT in this